ryanv404/themux/README.md

 # themux

-A simple command-line tool for selecting a color theme of a Termux terminal.
+A simple command-line tool for setting the color theme of a Termux terminal.

 Contains 247 built-in color themes that can be selected from an interactive list.